dhis2-chap/minimalist_example_r/README.md

 ## Running the model without CHAP integration
 Before getting a new model to work as part of CHAP, it can be useful to develop and debug it while running it directly a small dataset from file.

-The example can be run in isolation (e.g. from the command line) using the file isolated_run.py:
+The example can be run in isolation (e.g. from the command line) using the file isolated_run.r:
 ```
 RScript isolated_run.r
 ```